joel-yap/159251-text-editor/README.md

 ## By Andre Vrey and Joel Yap (21007112)

 ### Description
-The program has five main tabs, File, Search and View are functional.
+The program has five main tabs, File, Search, View and Help are functional.

 File has the New, Open, Save, Exit and Print menu items.\
 New opens a dialog window to clear all editor pane text with or without saving.\